Chief Creative Officer and Executive Creative Director

 Ray-Mel Cornelius rather quickly.
 Ray-Mel and I shared similar views on conceptualization, design elements and color techniques.
 Ray-Mel has actually been on our agency’s “gun-for-hire” list ever since.

 “Being chosen to sit on the Brookhaven in-house design studio was very important; its structure and professional approach to real-life projects teach design students simple basic business etiquette and practices in a competitive environment, skills unfortunately not learned in standard classroom formats.
 The internship-like program prepares students for real-life situations as the persisting cliché of the nonchalant artist just doesn’t seem to go away.
 Internships really put things in perspective for a lot of students in a hurry.
-To this day, I am still personally involved in hiring all the interns that come though our agency.
+To this day, I am still personally involved in hiring all the interns that come through our agency.
 It is that important to me.

 “Sadly, being a designer is actually rarely glamorous, but eventually you learn to handle stress and duress driven by overlapping project deadlines, multi-tasking and stressful inter-office dynamics.
 The new graduates I hire are usually shocked when they realize how much time they spend